 A ripe pomegranate will be the size of a larger orange or grapefruit (remember, juice takes up space).
 The shape of a ripe pomegranate will be squarish or somewhat angular.
 If the fruit looks like an apple, it isn’t ripe.
 The skin of a ripe pomegranate is typically a bright or dark red.
 Lighter pink colors are usually unripe, but it’s important to note there are different varieties of this fruit that can vary in color.
 More correctly, a ripe red pomegranate should be red.

 In addition, the skin of ripe pomegranate changes texture.
 The pomegranate skin should be smooth and tight.
 Avoid fruits that are rippled, wrinkled, or have blemishes that may indicate water loss.

 Another test of the skin is to try and scratch it.
-If it scratches easily — the fruit isn’t ready.
-While this method is effective, it’s also not preferred to go around a grocery store scratching fruit, so use this technique with care.
+If it scratches easily, the fruit is ripe and ready for use.
+While this method is effective, it’s not reasonable to go around a grocery store scratching a bunch of fruit, so use this technique with care!

 A ripe pomegranate should also have inward-pointing petals on the crown and feel heavier compared to lesser ripe fruits.
 Once you select your fruit, it’s time to learn how to peel a pomegranate.

 One method can be described as “How To Peel Pomegranate In a Hurry.”
 For this method you can simply cut down the center.
 Flip each half pomegranate over and use a wooden spoon or mallet to “bang” on the back of the skin and try to dislodge the seeds.